 Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Lisinopril (lye-SIN-oh-pril)

 Treats high blood pressure.
-A lower blood pressure will reduce the risk of stroke and heart attack.
-This medicine is a combination of an angiotensin-converting enzyme (ACE) inhibitor and a diuretic (water pill).
+This medicine is a combination of an ACE inhibitor and a diuretic (water pill).

 Prinzide, ZestoreticThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use if you are pregnant, or if you had an allergic reaction to lisinopril, hydrochlorothiazide (HCTZ), or a sulfonamide (sulfa) drug.
 Do not use this medicine if you have problems urinating, or you have a history of angioedema.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.